neilk/boxchar/README.md

 ### Error Cases

-The application will exit with an error if:
+The application will exit with an error if

-- Neither game specification nor `--board` option is provided
-- Both game specification and `--board` option are provided
+- There is no clear board specification, from file or command line
-- Game specification contains invalid characters (anything other than A-Z, a-z, comma)
+- Board specification contains invalid characters (anything other than A-Z, a-z, comma)
-- Game file cannot be read or has invalid format
+- Board file cannot be read or has invalid format
-- Wordlist file cannot be read
+- Dictionary file cannot be read

 ## Development Commands